With summer coming to an end in Auburn, now is a great time to get a head start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Pick a mild day to scrub your air conditioner.
+Choose a temperate day to wash your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can check the unit once you’ve cleaned it.
+That way, you can check your system once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment